chaaland/chaaland.github.io/_posts/2020-01-12-quadratic-penalty-algo.md

 ## Dominant Eigenvalue
-Another common constraint is ensure a vector has unit length.
+Another common constraint is ensuring a vector has unit length.
 The definition of the [_spectral norm_](https://en.wikipedia.org/wiki/Matrix_norm#Spectral_norm) of a matrix is defined by such an optimisation problem

 $$
 \begin{align*}